Refugee facts

 10.

-The grant rate for asylum or other forms of leave for separated children in 2022 was 87%
+The grant rate for asylum or other forms of leave for separated children in the year ending September 2025 was 66%, down from 74% in the previous year

 12.